 But!
 However wonderful these dishes surely are, the one I am looking for, the one closest to what I consider REAL Macaroni and Cheese is titled, Yankee Doodle Dandy Baked Macaroni and Cheese.
 Yes!
 It meets purist’s requirements; namely, a well-considered medley of cheeses (Cheddar, Jack, Blue, and Parmesan are among the options listed), small pasta with a hole or crevice to capture the sauce, well-flavored béchamel sauce, and breadcrumb topping.
 And to show you how well Ms. Spieler truly understands this dish, she even includes onion and garlic, both of which are a necessity in my opinion.
 If only all Mac & Cheese could be this well considered.

-For instance, recently at a popular Seattle restaurant, I stared with bemused amazement as the server set before me a solid, square brick of congealed cheddar cheese and elbow macaroni.
+For instance, some time ago, at a popular Seattle restaurant, I stared with amazement as the server set before me a solid, square brick of congealed cheddar cheese and elbow macaroni.
 I picked at it, and although the taste was not bad, the gummy texture of the overcooked pasta, the chewy, separated cheese, and the total absorption of what must have been a béchamel sauce at some point in the preparation, ruined the dish.

 One of the keys to a great Mac & Cheese is a perfect balance between the pasta and the cheese sauce.
 You don’t want pasta swimming in sauce, and you don’t want pasta that has absorbed all of the sauce.
 After much trial and error over the years, I can now say with confidence that 12 ounces of dried pasta to 4 cups of medium-thick béchamel sauce is “just right.”
 Well, usually anyway (some pastas absorb more sauce than others).